 The Peyote Coyote

-Building on the wonderful weirdness of the original logo combination, the Coyotes’ alternate kit, introduced in 1998-99, featured a close-up of the coyote’s head as the primary crest.
-Set against a deep green backdrop bordered by a desert landscape (including the crescent Moon motif of the home and away kits’ shoulder patch), this logo is as unsettling as it is entrancing.
+Building on the wonderful weirdness of the original logo combination, the Coyotes introduced an alternate logo and uniform for the 1998-99 season, featuring a close-up of the Coyote’s head as the primary crest.
+Set against a deep green backdrop bordered by a desert landscape (including the crescent Moon rising over it all), this logo (and jersey) was a wild design.